Digital Garden

 audience

-be selfish and write for yourself — for personal growth, for your own satisfaction. a digital garden is a space to explore and develop ideas without the pressure of external validation. it’s a place to nurture your thoughts and watch them evolve over time. focus on the joy of creation and discovery, not on how others might perceive it.
+write for yourself — for personal growth, for your own satisfaction. a digital garden is your virtual abode, a space to explore and develop ideas without the pressure of external validation. it’s a place to nurture your thoughts and watch them evolve over time. focus on the joy of creation and discovery, not on how others might perceive it.